 While things sucked at times and we did what felt like millions of things wrong, we did one thing right.

 We never gave up.
-No matter what, we jsut kept moving forward.
+No matter what, we just kept moving forward.

 It doesn’t matter whether it takes 7 months or 7 years to find success, what matters is that you don’t give up until life gives you what you deserve.